 - * Customs agent: Pays customs charges and bills customer.
 Arranges clearance from port.
 Advises customer on when and where to collect their car

-- * Shipping company: Transports car from port in Japan to port in UK.
-Collects shipping cost from customer (as bankers draft) when they collect their car from the UK port.
+- * Shipping company: Transports car from port in Japan to port in the UK.
+Collects shipping cost from a customer (as bankers draft) when they collect their car from the UK port.

 - * Garage: Tests car and produces MOT pass certificate